PTM-Psi on the Cloud: Results and Discussion

 \subsubsection{The Structural Variability of Ensemble Conformations under PTM Perturbation is revealed by PCA}

-While single-variable metrics (e.g. Rg or RMSD) report isolated aspects of motion, they are unable to explain the relationships between multiple variables.
+While single-variable metrics (e.g., \(R_g\) or RMSD) report isolated aspects of motion, they are unable to explain the relationships between multiple variables.
 By pooling all measurements into one feature matrix per frame, followed by PCA, we revealed the variability of PTM perturbation projected on the first principal component.
 We projected multiple features on the first principal component, allowing us to quantitatively rank the variability caused by PTM perturbation on the conformational ensemble.

-As detailed in \textit{Methods}, we performed a global PCA over all sixteen references and computed the $\langle\mathrm{PC1}\rangle$.
-The first principal component (PC1) represents the direction of maximal variance in the data.
+As detailed in \textit{Methods}, we performed a global PCA over all 16 simulations and computed the $\langle\mathrm{PC1}\rangle$.
+The first principal component PC1 represents the direction of maximal variance in the data.
 It is the axis where the data spreads out the most.
-To emphasize the variability compared against the native state, usingRef 0 as the baseline, we plot the $\Delta\langle\mathrm{PC1}\rangle$ Score in Figure \ref{fig:pc_ranking}.
+To emphasize the variability compared with the native state, using {Sim.} 0 as a baseline, we plot the $\Delta\langle\mathrm{PC1}\rangle$ score in Figure \ref{fig:pc_ranking}.
 It shows that the PTM perturbation drives the movement of GAP2 and CP12 opposite to the baseline, while that of PRK in the same direction as the baseline along PC1.
 In other words, although PTM perturbations have not altered local structures in each module significantly, they have indeed changed the global dynamics of the dark complex.